lpnik/Massit/README.md

 # Massit

 Massit is a work time tracking application that allows users to start tracking work shifts and breaks during the shifts.
-From the "Work Shifts" page, users can view the completed work shifts and also remove shifts.
+From the "Työvuorot" page, users can view the completed work shifts and also remove shifts.

 The application is built using React Expo, and the programming language used is JavaScript.